cosma/testing-bundle/README.md

 ## Configuration

-In case you want to change default paths of Fixture in your bundle configure the testing bundle's fixture_path, which sets the relative path to the fixture directory in your bundle
+In case you want to change default paths of fixture directory you can configure the testing bundle's fixture_path.
+This sets a new relative path to the fixture directory in your bundle.

 ```yaml
 # app/config/config_test.yml